What is the purpose of the role?

 What makes this role unique?

-Working outside with no one day being the same provides a very interesting working environment.
-You will be presented with unique challenges whether it's using your expertise to diagnose control faults or replace network infrastructure equipment.
-This role offers the opportunity to be part of a great team that has a real 'family' feel, so you will never be short of support.
+You will be presented with unique challenges whether it’s using your expertise to diagnose control faults or replace network infrastructure equipment.
 You will gain experience on a wide range of plants and equipment some of which are innovative investments providing exciting new experiences and receive competitive benefits as well as full training on health & safety procedures and technical and process methods related to the plant.

 What will this role involve?

-Installing, modifying and commissioning new plant equipment to relevant standards and to diagnose and repair faults on systems and plants.
+The successful candidate will be responsible for installing, modifying and commissioning new plant equipment to relevant standards, and to diagnose and repair faults on systems and plants.

 What are we looking for?

 A good, practical understanding of operational plant and control systems is essential.
 As well as an understanding of Wonderware and ClearSCADA, relay logic and PLCs (Rockwell & Alan Bradley) which will include management and programming.
 The ideal candidate will have the ability to read and fault find from circuit diagrams as well as have previous experience of inverter drives.
+Examples of some instrumentation you could be working on are: flow meters, pressure levels, ultrasonic, radar, gas detection, PH monitors.
 We are looking for someone with experience of calibration and maintenance of front line instrumentation.
 Ideally you will be qualified to HNC level or otherwise will have City and Guilds Part 2 or NVQ level 3 (or equivalent) in an electrical subject.
-Due to the nature of the role a valid driving licence is essential and as the post will work across a number of sites in the region.
+Due to the nature of the role a valid driving licence is essential and as the post will work across a number of sites in your assigned region.
 The work will require physical fitness and the ability to work in confined spaces with successful completion of the appropriate training; as well as flexibility to work on an out of hours rota when necessary.

 Thames Water information and salary details